wuleicanada/corp/README.md

 #### What name(s) do you search?
 “Target Beauty Supplies Inc.” and “Vivian Leigh” and “Vitality Spa Services Ltd.” and any other names discovered in Question 3.*
 #### How/where do you do these required public search(es)?
-Contact the Office of the Superintendent of Bankruptcy in Ottawa to request an “insolvency name search”.
+Contact the Office of the Superintendent of Bankruptcy to request an “insolvency name search”.

 Also request a search of court files in the jurisdiction for arrangement under _Companies’ Creditors Arrangement Act_